 The first step in ending comparison is identifying what triggers you to compare your body to others.
 For example, I struggled with social media, celebrity/influencer culture, friends, and family.
 And these may be similar triggers for you as well.

 After identifying your triggers, the next step is to find ways to remove and avoid them.
 For example, if you compare yourself when scrolling Instagram, consider taking a break from it and disconnecting for a while.
-Additionally, you may consider doing an audit and unfollowing accounts that cause you to compare your body and trigger toxic body image.
+Additionally, you may consider doing an audit and unfollowing accounts that cause you to compare your body and trigger a toxic body image.

 If you realize you’re obsessed with celebrity/influencer culture, disengage from it.
 Refrain from reading gossip magazines or immersing yourself in media and entertainment that cause you to compare your body and appearance to others.